PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_classification_en.md

 Additionally, PaddleX provides three other deployment methods, detailed as follows:

-🚀 **High-Performance Deployment**: In actual production environments, many applications have stringent standards for deployment performance metrics (especially response speed) to ensure efficient system operation and smooth user experience.
+🚀 **High-Performance Inference**: In actual production environments, many applications have stringent standards for deployment performance metrics (especially response speed) to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides high-performance inference plugins that deeply optimize model inference and pre/post-processing to significantly speed up the end-to-end process.
-Refer to the [PaddleX High-Performance Deployment Guide](../../../pipeline_deploy/high_performance_deploy_en.md) for detailed high-performance deployment procedures.
+Refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_deploy_en.md) for detailed High-Performance Inference procedures.

 ☁️ **Service-Oriented Deployment**: Service-oriented deployment is a common deployment form in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
 PaddleX enables users to achieve low-cost service-oriented deployment of pipelines.
 Refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/service_deploy_en.md) for detailed service-oriented deployment procedures.